Yelp/dockersh/README.md

 ================

-dockersh tries hard to drop all priviliges as soon as possible, including disabling the suid, sgid, raw sockets and mknod capabilities of the target process (and all children).
+dockersh tries hard to drop all priviliges as soon as possible, including disabling the suid, sgid, raw sockets and mknod capabilities of the target process (and all children), however this doesn't mean that it is safe enough to allow public access to dockersh containers!

 *WARNING:* Whilst this project tries to make users inside containers have lowered privileges and drops capabilities to limit users ability to escalate their privilege level, it is not certain